7 Things to Know About Crohn’s Disease

 Ignoring symptoms in hopes that your intestinal distress will simply resolve on its own will only lead to bigger problems.
 Crohn’s Disease and treatment options are complex, and there is no “one size fits all” approach for everyone.
 The earlier you are diagnosed, the more a doctor can do to improve your quality of life through better treatment.

 6. Diet and nutrition changes may help.

 Keep a food journal to identify “trigger” foods that are connected with your worst GI symptoms of gas, bloating and abdominal pain.
 If you are losing weight due to problems absorbing nutrients it’s important to follow a high-calorie, high-protein diet.

 7. Crohn’s Disease is more manageable than ever.

 Crohn’s Disease symptoms can be truly debilitating.
 The fear of rushing to the bathroom at any moment may keep you from going out with friends or being intimate with your spouse.
 Anxiety over symptom complications and multiple doctor’s appointments and test can further impact quality of life.
 But with an effective treatment plan in place, you can return to living a full, active life.
-In addition to dietary changes, take steps to address your intestinal distress and find anal relief with a rectal moisturizer like Soothe ‘n Wipe.
+In addition to dietary changes, take steps to address the strain of going so frequently.
+Join the Soothe Co Club and you'll keep a regular supply of a rectal moisturizer like Soothe ‘n Wipe available.
 You don’t have to suffer in silence!